Yandex Cloud

 terraform apply

-Terraform will create your resources in the specified folder.
+This will create all the resources you need in the specified folder.
 You can check the new resources and their settings using the management console or this CLI command:

 yc logging group list